 We're using cost proration, it basically means that you're paying for the time you spent on each plan during the billing cycle.
-Note that all the invoices are always billed at the start of the billing cycles so when you upgrade you're never billed right away.
+Note that all monthly invoices are always billed at the start of the billing cycles so when you upgrade you're not billed right away.
 The exception is the yearly plan upgrade.

 Below are a few examples to demonstrate how exactly it works.